Backbeats (Panic Room) Panic Room (2002)

 From rising action through the midpoint (beats 11–33)

 The defensive playbook executes through a long stretch of rising action.
 The buried phone line was never connected (beat 11).
 The PA system is one-way and useful mostly as a way to be heard cursing (beat 14).
 The Morse-code attempts to the neighbor across the airshaft go nowhere (beats 19, 22).
 The propane attack is repelled by Meg's lighter and ends with Junior burned (beats 20–21).
 Each of these is a defensive win, but the defensive wins do not add up to escape — they simply hold the door.
 Meanwhile inside the room, two pieces of pressure build that the architecture cannot absorb.
 The first is Sarah's diabetes, which the room cannot treat because the medicine is in another room (beat 28, Escalation 1).
 The second is the trio's internal arithmetic — Junior was lying about how much was in the safe, the accomplices are now fighting each other, and the most stable operator inside the trio is the engineer who built the room (beats 23, 29).
 Meg's external resourcefulness peaks with the cell-phone run (beat 25) and the splice-line call to Stephen (beat 27), neither of which produces rescue.
 Then Junior dies (beat 30), Stephen arrives and is beaten (beats 31–32), and Raoul tricks Meg out of the room.
-The midpoint in beat 33 is the bounded scene the rest of the film bends around: Meg slips out for the glucagon kit, the intruders reach the panic-room threshold first, Sarah is now inside the room with the three men, and Meg is locked outside with Raoul's gun in her hand.
+The midpoint in beat 33 is the bounded scene the rest of the film bends around: Meg slips out for the glucagon kit, the intruders reach the panic-room threshold first, Sarah is now inside the room with the two surviving men, and Meg is locked outside with Raoul's gun in her hand.
 The defensive approach has produced the worst possible configuration.
 The container she bought now contains her daughter and the men.

 From falling action through the climax (beats 34–41)